-Under LUX GAAP, prepayments and accrued interest on fixed income investments is included within 'Other Assets'.
+Under LUX GAAP, prepayments and accrued interest on fixed income investments is included within 'Other Assets, not elsewhere shown'.
 The Solvency II reclassification adjustments in Bonds and collateralised securities, are in relation to this accrued interest, being reclassified to investments under Solvency II.